aurorascharff/next15-account-selector/STEPS.md

 - I want to improve the out of sync toast.
 It's actually triggering when the response comes back but before the UI has updated in the dashboard.
 And in addition, this toast doesn't work across page navigations.
 For example if I want a success toast after deleting an item, that would be a problem.
 - I'm gonna try an implementation that Ryan Toronto shared on build ui, utilizing cookies to trigger toasts from the server side.
 And they work across page navigations.
 - Replace Toaster from sonner with custom Toaster component in layout.tsx.
 Showcase implementation.
 Server side.
 I'm still testing this, so it might change in the future.
 This is just a demo.
 - Delete toast code from AccountSelector, trigger toast from the server function, error and success.
-This is sweet because it's here on the server we know what the result of the action is and have all the information.
+This is nice because it's here on the server we know what the result of the action is and have all the information.
 Showcase what it looks like, now in sync with the action.
 - A lot less code here using the React 19 hooks and the server function, and improved UX.

 ## Add logout item in menu